harvard-microrobotics/tag2arrange/README.md

 2. Make a new verison of `usb_cam-test.launch` to use your camera settings
 3. [Calibrate your camera](https://github.com/NVlabs/Deep_Object_Pose/blob/master/doc/camera_tutorial.md)
 4. Set up a controller in the `config/controllers` directory.
-5. Set up a trajectory in the `config/trajectories` directory.
+5. Set up item directory in the `config/items` directory.
-    - _Trajectories use the [sorotraj](https://pypi.org/project/sorotraj/) package for trajectory definitions_

 ## Usage